Kiwi Creative -Marketers of the Future

 Shifting from a “generalist” agency to one focused exclusively on software and technology was huge.
 Being a specialist in a vertical allows us to expand beyond our local region and service clients across the country.
 This is also the timeframe where we signed up to be in HubSpot’s agency partner program, which gave us the street cred to bring on a whole new type of clientele who used that software.

-- Tell us about the services the marketing agency offers, new additions, and the factors that set your company’s services apart from the competition in the market.
+- Tell us about the services the marketing agency offers, new additions, and the factors that set Kiwi Creative’s services apart from the competition in the market.

-We’ve developed a company culture founded on our four core values: staying innovative, communicating with clarity, taking initiative, and creating raving fans.
+We’ve developed a company culture in Kiwi Creative -Marketers of the Future founded on our four core values: staying innovative, communicating with clarity, taking initiative, and creating raving fans.
 When all of our employees exemplify those qualities daily, client success is practically guaranteed.

 We’re also firm believers that our agency should be a consultative partner, not simply an order taker.
 There are plenty of freelancers who can execute on a client’s specific idea at a much lower price point…we want to add value by working as an extension of the client’s internal marketing team where we’re able to bring great ideas to the table that contribute to the client’s success.

 I come from a graphic design background, so the agency started as an extension of my freelance career.
 Over time, the graphic design grew to website design/development, branding, and eventually full-blown inbound marketing services.
-This natural progression of our skillset allowed our clients to grow along with us…we have some clients who have been with us the whole 10 years our agency has been around!
+This natural progression of our skillset allowed our clients to grow along with us…we have some clients who have been with us the whole 10 years Kiwi Creative has been around!

 - Tell us about your professional journey.